Kojithecat/CSN/README.md

 # CSN
-Complex and Social Networks MIRI subject
+Complex and Social Networks MIRI subject.

 All the lab sessions of the course and the research project